On Huang and Wong's Algorithm for Generalized Binary Split Trees

+We now focus on the cost of $T'$.
+By the previous two paragraphs, $T'$ has exactly three keys at depth $2$, namely $\keyBzero$, $\keyDzero$, and $\keyEzero$.
 By the order property and the assumption for Case 2, $\keyCzero$ must be (the only key) at depth 3 in $T'$ (as the child of either $\keyBzero$ or $\keyDzero$).
 By Lemma~\ref{lemma: depth}, the three keys at depths 0 and 1 in $T'$ have weight 20 or 22.
-By calculation, \emph{the cost of $T'$ is therefore at least 210 (see Fig.~\ref{fig: huang small}).}
+Therefore, by calculation, \emph{the cost of $T'$ is at least 210 (see Fig.~\ref{fig: huang small}).}